 To get started, please complete the join form for users

-We open-sourced AdHash so that anyone can plug in, build on top of it, and benefit from improving and diversifying its services.
-We welcome ad tech providers to integrate their services with the AdHash Protocol.
+We open-sourced AdHash so that anyone can plug in, build on top of it, and benefit from improving and diversifying its features.
+We welcome ad tech providers to integrate their products with the AdHash Protocol.
 Here is what we offer:

 - GNU GPLv3 licensed open-source code enables continuous innovation and improvement.

 - Autonomy on the AdHash framework and freedom to set your own commissions, policies, and terms of operation.

 1. Open your favourite web browser and type in https://adhash.org.